-As of December 31, 2021 and December 31, 2020 the SPV I Financing Facility bore interest at monthly LIBOR rate, reset daily plus 2.50% and 2.50%, respectively, per annum.
+As of December 31, 2022 the Wells Fargo Financing Facility bore interest at a rate o SOFR, reset daily plus 2.20%, per annum.
+As of December 31, 2021, the Wells Fargo Financing Facility bore interest at monthly LIBOR rate, reset daily plus 2.50%, per annum.

-SPV I has pledged all of its assets to the collateral agent to secure its obligations under the SPV I Financing Facility.
-Both the Company and SPV I have made customary representations and warranties and are required to comply with various financial covenants related to liquidity and other maintenance covenants, reporting requirements and other customary requirements for similar facilities.
+CLO-I and SPV III, beginning May 5, 2022, have pledged their assets to the collateral agent to secure its obligations under the Wells Fargo Financing Facility.
+Each of the Company, CLO-I, and SPV III have made customary representations and warranties and are required to comply with various financial covenants related to liquidity and other maintenance covenants, reporting requirements and other customary requirements for similar facilities.